Zgpp/PhysicalComputing/midterm/readme.md

-#Midterm: The Motion Box
+#Midterm: The Magic Box

-See Code Plan on my blog (link here)
+See Code Plan on my blog (www.lennseg.com)